 How do I check my cholesterol levels?

 The only way to test your cholesterol levels is with a blood test.
 One of the easiest blood tests you can use to measure your cholesterol is the Fear Nothing Blood Test.
-It's an easy finger-prick test that can be taken in the comfort of your own home, and includes a complete blood lipid test to assess your cholesterol and triglyceride levels (another molecule known to contribute to the risk of developing cardiovascular disease).
+It's an easy finger-prick test that can be taken from home and includes a complete blood lipid test to assess your cholesterol and triglyceride levels (another molecule known to contribute to your risk of developing cardiovascular disease).

-Because cholesterol levels can fluctuate depending on your diet and level of activity, it’s recommended that you regularly monitor your cholesterol levels with the At-Home Health MOT (Biannual).
-As it’s a recurring blood test, you can track the impact of lifestyle changes you make over the course of the year to help you maintain healthy cholesterol levels.
+Because cholesterol levels can fluctuate depending on your diet and level of activity, it’s recommended that you regularly monitor your cholesterol levels with an at-home blood test.
+This allows you to track the impact of lifestyle changes you make over the course of the year, helping you to maintain healthy cholesterol levels.

-The At-Home Health MOT also tests for a range of other important health indicators (including your vitamin D level, diabetes risk, and testosterone level).
-What’s more, the MOT includes a free phone consultation with a UK doctor who will talk you through your results and give personalised health advice based on the outcome of your test.
+The Fear Nothing Blood Test also tests for a range of other important health indicators (including your vitamin D level, diabetes risk, and testosterone level).
+What’s more, the blood test includes a free phone consultation with a UK doctor who will talk you through your results and give personalised health advice based on the outcome of your test.

 Is it possible to reduce my cholesterol level?

-If you take an At-Home Health MOT and the doctor tells you that you don’t need to take any cholesterol-lowering medication to keep your cholesterol levels in check, then there are a few things you can do to help yourself maintain normal cholesterol levels:
+If you take a blood test and the doctor tells you that you don’t need to take any cholesterol-lowering medication to keep your cholesterol levels in check, then there are a few things you can do to help maintain normal cholesterol levels: